Frequently Asked Questions:

 Do you have a Lost and Found?

 If you believe you have left a personal belonging on the bus, please contact our office Monday-Friday 8am-4pm.
-We will check to see if has been turned in.
+We will check to see if your item has been turned in.
 We are not responsible for lost or stolen articles.

 All Island Transit buses are equipped with bike racks.
 These are available on a first-come, first-serve basis.
 Always unload your bicycle curbside.
 We are not responsible for damage to bicycles.